 When Ali first opened his store almost eight years ago, he could make about $100 a day, enough to build a house for his four children and wife in Isiolo in northern Kenya.
 Now, making even half that is hard.
 Other local traders and shop owners say business isn’t as good as it used to be.

 “It’s more about surviving these days when in the past it was about thriving,” says Neil Carrier, author of a recent book on Eastleigh, Little Mogadishu: Eastleigh, Nairobi’s Global Somali Hub.

-“There was a moment when just importing goods to African markets was enough to make money.”
 The boom years of trading in Chinese goods may be over not just for Eastleigh, but for the thousands of African and Chinese who have been facilitating the flow of cheap Chinese goods into Africa.
 Across the continent, Chinese products dominate the market for everything from cell phones to traditional dutch wax prints.

 Now, African traders from Kenya to Nigeria are struggling with competition and the rising costs of Chinese goods.
 It’s easier to move goods between China and Africa than ever before, but tightening visa regulations are making it harder to operate in China.
 Guangzhou, the main hub for Chinese products destined for Africa, has begun to empty out of the African traders and businesspeople that have collected there over the past decade.

 Chinese traders who have set up shop across Africa, selling to African traders or directly to customers, are also getting hit by weak local currencies and growing competition from other Chinese and African traders.
 In South Africa, home to Africa’s largest Chinese community, Chinese traders are moving to less saturated markets in Africa or going back home.
 Chinese communities in Botswana, Senegal, and Angola have shrunk as more consider leaving.